 CLOSE SEARCH

-There are generally 2 types of scenarios that can result in employee’s resigning and claiming constructive dismissal :-
+The most common scenarios which result in employee’s resigning and claiming constructive dismissal are :-

-1. Where the employer seeks to unilaterally and significantly change the employee’s terms and conditions without clear contractual rights to do so.
-The most clear and obvious examples would be a reduction in pay, reduction in hours, significant change of role or demanding that the employee works in a different location some way away; or
+Employer seeks to unilaterally and significantly change the employee’s terms and conditions - he most clear and obvious examples would be a reduction in pay, reduction in hours, significant change of role or demanding that the employee works in a different location some way away; or

-2. The employee is placed in an impossible position due to harassment, bullying, intimidation or discrimination.
+The employee is placed in an impossible position due to harassment, bullying, intimidation or discrimination; or

 For many employees, the dilemma of whether to resign with the risk of not finding alternative employment quickly and having to start an Employment Tribunal claim which will take some months to proceed, is extremely difficult.

-The dilemma is increased because there is a need to act fairly quickly in resigning where the employer is fundamentally breaching the employment contract, in the ways described at 1. above.
+The dilemma is increased because there is a need to act fairly quickly in resigning where the employer is fundamentally breaching the employment contract.
 Continuing to stay in employment, even whilst protesting, where an employer has fundamentally changed your contract terms is generally inconsistent with being put in the position where you feel you have no choice but to resign.

 Where you feel that your future employment is untenable because of the way you are treated in the workplace, the position is often different and this is where strategy and timing can become really important.